akarazhev/jcryptolib/doc/integration/cmc/altcoin-season-index.md

   - `lastMonth`: the altcoin index last month
   - `yearlyHigh`: the altcoin index yearly high
   - `yearlyLow`: the altcoin index yearly low
+- `dialConfigs`: an array of objects with the following structure:
+  - `start`: the start of the dial
+  - `end`: the end of the dial
+  - `name`: the name of the dial